cubiio/fsnd-ubuntu/README.md

 ## About this project

+This repo contains the code and config for this Book Catalog App, built using Python Flask, to run on a Linux Ubuntu server with  Apache2, hosted on a Virtual Private Server with [Amazon LightSail](https://amazonlightsail.com/).

-This is a clone of this project - [GitHub - Item Catalog built with Python Flask](https://github.com/cubiio/fsnd-item_catalog) - hosted on a Linux Ubuntu server with [Amazon LightSail](https://amazonlightsail.com/).
+This is a clone of this project - [GitHub - Item Catalog built with Python Flask](https://github.com/cubiio/fsnd-item_catalog).

 This **README** includes the following information: